sumanth8722/Solution-Architect/terraform/run-terraform-offline.md

 ## Run Terraform offline

-## Step 1: (Using poewrshell, if you are using anything else just to below instructions accordingly)
+## Step 1: (Using PowerShell, if you are using anything else just to below instructions accordingly)
 Create a directory in your file system. suppose creating "tf_cache" directory in user home ($HOME)
 ```
 mkdir "$HOME/tf_cache"